Hallilogod/KernelToys/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-1. disable the driver signature enforcement on your system manually: hold down shift while selecting Restart from the start menu, let it reboot until you see a blue screen choose Troubleshoot > Advanced options > Startup Settings > Restart, let it reboot again press F7 or 7 on your keyboard to select Disable driver signature enforcement, whatever it says on screen if this explanation was bad then im sorry lol. you should search "how to disable driver signature enforcement on windows x" where x is your win version
+1. disable the driver signature enforcement on your system manually:
+        - hold down shift while selecting Restart from the start menu, let it reboot until you see a blue screen
+        - choose Troubleshoot > Advanced options > Startup Settings > Restart, let it reboot again
+        - press F7 or 7 on your keyboard to select Disable driver signature enforcement, whatever it says on screen

+	if this explanation was bad then im sorry lol. you should search "how to disable driver signature enforcement on windows x" where x is your win version.

 2. run kerneltoys with "-startdriver nodse" (or "-sa nodse")